Bladt Industries

 Bladt Industries A/S is an international steel contractor specialising in large-scale and highly complex steel structures.
-Bladt Industries operate within three key areas of business providing steel solutions for the wind and renewable energy sector, for the oil and gas industry and for infrastructure.
-Bladt Industries was established in 1965 as the company Jørgen Bladt A/S.
+It operate within three key areas of business providing steel solutions for the wind and renewable energy sector, for the oil and gas industry and for infrastructure.

-Bladt Industries has contributed to several of the world's largest wind farms and oil and gas projects.
+Established in 1965 as Jørgen Bladt A/S, the company has contributed to several of the world's largest wind farms and oil and gas projects.
 Their range of products includes foundations and substations for offshore wind turbine projects, suctions anchors, topsides and jackets for oil and gas projects, as well as buildings, bridges and harbour structures for infrastructural projects.

+In December 2023, it was announced that CS Wind completed the purchase of Bladt.

 Reference list

 Bladt Industries A/S has contributed/is contributing to several large projects e.g.: